cap-js/console/README.md

 # console

+> [!NOTE]
+> CAP console is still being developed, more information and documentation will follow shortly.

 ## About this project

 Plugin that allows CAP JavaScript applications to communicate with the the SAP Cloud Application Programming Model console.

-## Requirements and Setup

-*Insert a short description what is required to get your project running...*

 ## Support, Feedback, Contributing

-This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/cap-js/<your-project>/issues).
+This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/cap-js/console/issues).
 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).

 ## Security / Disclosure
-If you find any bug that may be a security problem, please follow our instructions at [in our security policy](https://github.com/cap-js/<your-project>/security/policy) on how to report it.
+If you find any bug that may be a security problem, please follow our instructions at [in our security policy](https://github.com/cap-js/console/security/policy) on how to report it.
 Please do not create GitHub issues for security-related doubts or problems.

 ## Code of Conduct